top of page

 It's important to keep in mind that too much detail can overwhelm players (and even the DM), while too little can make the map unclear.
 Striking the right balance is essential to creating a functional and visually appealing map (more on that below).

-When designing a cave map, there are several factors to consider, including the size and shape of the cave, the location of key features like entrances and exits, and the presence of potential obstacles such as boulders or pools of water.
+When designing a cave map, there are several factors to consider.
+Think about the size and shape of the cave, the location of key features like entrances and exits, and the presence of potential obstacles such as boulders or pools of water.

 These factors can affect the flow of the game, and it's important to design a map that accommodates different player strategies and playstyles.
 By understanding the terrain and considering key factors, you can create a map that will enhance the overall gaming experience and help players navigate the depths of a treacherous cave.